vantage6/vantage6-workshop/episodes/chap3_run_analysis_ui.md

 - How are the `central_average` and `partial_average` functions related?
 - Why does the `central_average` function, unlike `partial_average`, **not** get any data as an input?
-- Analyze and discuss the potential outcomes if a Task to execute `central_average` is initiated within a collaboration where one of the nodes is offline.
+- Analyze and discuss the potential outcomes if a Task to execute `central_average` is initiated within a collaboration or study where one of the nodes is offline.

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: challenge

-## Challenge 3: exploring the status of the collaboration and the studies configured on a vantage6 server
+## Challenge 3: exploring the status of the collaboration its related studies

 The instructors will provide you credentials for accessing as a researcher of one of the institutions from the collaboration.